-LAN Local Area Network.
-A group of computer systems in close proximity that can communicate with one another through some connecting hardware and software.

-layer 2 The data link layer.
+- LAN Local Area Network.
+A group of computer systems in close proximity that can communicate with one another through some connecting hardware and software. - layer 2 The data link layer.
 In the OSI (Open Standards Interconnection) model, there are a total of seven layers.
 Layer 2 is concerned with procedures and protocols for operating the communication lines between networks as well as clients and servers.
-Layer 2 also has the ability to detect and correct message errors.

-local host The CPU or computer on which a software application is running.
+Layer 2 also has the ability to detect and correct message errors. - local host The CPU or computer on which a software application is running. - local server From the client's perspective, the most immediate server in the LAN.